alan-turing-institute/learningmachines/doc/challenges.md

-Learning Machines
+Learning Machines - Best Practices for Models in Production
 ===

 This project is funded by the Turing Health programme, and the Turing Criminal Justice programme.
 Data and use cases from both domains will be specifically addressed during this project.

 Machine learning techniques are effective for building predictive models because they are good at identifying patterns in large datasets.
 However, the development of a model for complex real life problems often stops at the point of publication or proof of concept.
 At the Turing we are interested in developing best practices for maintaining prediction models built using machine learning techniques.
-In particular, this Turing ASG project addresses the issue of keeping models updated, in order to reflect trends and changes in the current environment.
+In particular, 'Learning Machines - Best Practices for Models in Production' addresses the issues about keeping models updated, in order to reflect trends and changes in the current environment.

 In the medical and criminal justice domain, data collecting and labelling under real world circumstances specifically for the application of machine learning is rare.
 The ability to store data to generate newly labelled data enables models to be updated when data changes to reflect trends over time.
 One core component of this project is to develop a generalised infrastructure for versioning new labelled data, so that they can be used to train and retrain models, developing the models as well as keeping them updated with changes over time.

 Turing researchers engage with the Learning Machines project by addressing these questions:

-Note: We are working on making 'uncertainty and explicability' into these goals
 ***
-1. What are the common ways in which newly labelled data can change over time?
+1. What are the common ways in which newly labelled data can change over time, which would impact model performance?
 2. How do we automate detection of these changes, so that models can be retrained, and therefore kept updated?
 3. How do we communicate the reasons for retraining the model to users tasked with maintenance?

+***

+*Note: We are working on combining 'uncertainty and explicability' into these goals*

-Given that we want to use the machine learning model for sensitive tasks (i.e., healthcare and criminal justice), we are not only interested in the predictive power of the model, we also need to be able to evaluate its trustworthyness.
-In general there are three broad categoriez that we need to consider:
+Given that we want to use the machine learning model for sensitive tasks (i.e., healthcare and criminal justice), we are not only interested in the predictive power of the model, we also need to be able to evaluate its trustworthiness.
+In general there are three broad categories that we need to consider:

 1. Uncertainty and confidence bounds for the model.
 2. Explainability of predictions to human expert (medical or criminal justice staff).
-3. Roboustness to error.
+3. Robustness to error.
-***

 ## Background